 Generally external nodes/nodules type Ichthyophonus infections are the most treatable.

 *Kordon Methylene Blue

 Some Organic Treatments such as Pimafix, Kanamycin combined with good electrolyte and calcium levels measured by a GH over 100 ppm can help as a cocktail.

 A Medicated Wonder Shell would aid this cocktail by adding more anti fungal/protozoal treatment along with adding important electrolytes and calcium.

 Other measures for possible treatment (or more to check the spread) are heat as Ichthyphonus protists are generally more virulent in colder waters, so raising temperatures above 82 F (28 Celsius) can at least aid in checking the spread.

 Reference: Organic Fish Treatments

-One very potent treatment “cocktail” (combination) is the combination of ParaGuard with Kanaplex and Nitrofuarzone (Furan 2).
+One very potent treatment “cocktail” (combination) is the combination of ParaGuard with AAP Spectrogram or the less synergistic combinations of Kanaplex and Nitrofuarzone (Furan 2).